 We also provide several resources to help connect students with meaningful volunteer opportunities throughout Hamilton and beyond.
 For more opportunities not listed on this page, visit the Volunteer Hamilton website.
+Here’s a few that students have been involved in while at Redeemer:

 Opportunity: Spend one to one time with a person with an intellectual disability building a friendship and having fun together!

-Opportunity: Be involved in providing a fun, entertaining and exciting atmosphere to 1,100 children aged 3-12 that teaches positive attitudes and behaviours founded on Christian values and principles.
+Opportunity: Be involved in providing a fun, entertaining and exciting atmosphere for 1,100 children aged 3-12 that teaches positive attitudes and behaviours founded on Christian values and principles.
 City Kidz also offers a Junior Leadership program that reaches out to 160 youth in the city.
 The City Kidz mission is to inspire by bringing hope, instilling resiliency and impacting the future of Hamilton’s kids!

 Opportunity: Help refugee claimants as they settle into life in Hamilton